 Justice Minister Judith Collins will announce a decision on David Bain's bid for compensation by the end of the year.

-Collins indicated today she had received advice from retired Canadian Supreme Court judge Justice Ian Binnie on the claim.
+Ms Collins said yesterday she had received advice from retired Canadian Supreme Court judge Justice Ian Binnie on the claim.

-Collins will meet Justice Binnie in the next fortnight and Cabinet is expected to make a decision within a couple of months.
+Ms Collins will meet Justice Binnie in the next fortnight and the Cabinet is expected to make a decision within a couple of months.
 The judge's report will remain under wraps until then.

-Bain was convicted in 1995 of murdering five members of his family in Dunedin but the Privy Council quashed this in 2007.
-It ruled a substantial miscarriage of justice had occurred and ordered a retrial.
+Mr Bain was convicted in 1995 of murdering five members of his family in Dunedin but the Privy Council quashed this in 2007.
+It ruled a substantial miscarriage of justice had taken place and ordered a retrial.

-Two years later he was acquitted on all five counts of murder after a three-month long trial.
-His lawyers lodged a claim for compensation and former Justice Minister Simon Power appointed Justice Binnie to assess the claim in November last year.
+Two years later, after a three-month trial, he was acquitted on all five counts of murder.
+His lawyers lodged a claim for compensation and former justice minister Simon Power appointed Justice Binnie to assess the claim in November last year.